Easy Advice is an online writer from the U.K. with over six years of experience writing automotive DIY content.

 Toyota Auris Brake Light Bulb Replacement

 You may be the sort of practical person who regularly checks their lights before setting off on a journey.
 If you don't spend so much time checking your car, you may wonder why people are flashing their lights at you everywhere you travel.
 It might be that your daring driving style has upset them, but, occasionally, they will be flashing to let you know your lights are not working.

-First job is to switch your lights on and check round the car to see if any are not working.
-In this case it is the tail-light.
+Changing a tail light bulb is a simple, if slightly confusing, task.
+Even for the non-mechanically minded, it is quite straightforward to do.
+Your first job is to switch your lights on and check around the car to see if any are not working.
+In this case, it is the tail light.